Robots in Spine Surgery

 Renaissance is not independent and does not cut or perform any action on your body.
 Only your surgeon performs the required procedures such as placing implants.
 Your surgeon is in full control of the system at all times.
 Also, at any stage, your surgeon can decide to continue without the assistance of Renaissance.

 In open surgery, the spine is exposed through a large incision to allow a full, direct field-of-view and access to the surgeon’s hand and tools.
 In minimally-invasive surgery, the surgeon makes small skin incisions to allow visualization of the operating field by retracting the tissues beneath the skin and exposing the spine.
 To compensate for this limited field-of-view, surgeons use fluoroscopy (X-ray) images to view their progress.
 Yet, even with imaging, comparative studies demonstrate that MIS accuracy is lower than in open surgeries (which offer a better, direct field-of-view).
 So, there is usually a clinical trade-off between accuracy versus the advantages of MIS.
 With Mazor Robotics Renaissance® Guidance System, spine surgery patients benefit from high levels of accuracy and the advantages of minimally-invasive surgery.
-Independent scientific research has shown that minimally-invasive surgery with Mazor Robotics technology lowers complication rates, reduces postoperative pain, and aides in faster recovery with a quicker return to daily activities when compared to open, freehand surgeries.
+Independent scientific research has shown that minimally-invasive surgery with Mazor Robotics technology lowers complication rates, reduces postoperative pain, and aids in faster recovery with a quicker return to daily activities when compared to open, freehand surgeries.

 Renaissance® Guidance System takes spine procedures to the next level with its consistent accuracy.
 Furthermore, Renaissance better enables minimally-invasive surgery by replacing the surgeon’s need for a direct field-of-view with a surgical guidance system.
-Independent scientific research has shown that minimally-invasive surgery with Mazor Robotics technology increases surgical accuracy, lowers complication rates, reduces postoperative pain, and aides in faster recovery with a quicker return to daily activities when compared to open, freehand surgeries.
+Independent scientific research has shown that minimally-invasive surgery with Mazor Robotics technology increases surgical accuracy, lowers complication rates, reduces postoperative pain, and aids in faster recovery with a quicker return to daily activities when compared to open freehand surgeries.

 Renaissance® Guidance System is designed to provide consistent accuracy to 1.5mm (1/17 inch).
 The accuracy of Mazor Robotics technology has been clinically validated in studies worldwide.
 For example, a recently published study demonstrated 98.3 percent accuracy for placing 3,271 implants in 635 cases in 14 international medical centers.